kritzcreek/psc-ide/README.md

 - `-p / --port` specify a port.
 Defaults to 4242
 - `-d / --directory` specify the toplevel directory of your project.
 Defaults to the current directory
+- `--output-directory`: Specify where to look for compiled output inside your project directory.
+Defaults to `output/`, relative to either the current directory or the directory specified by `-d`.
+- `--debug`: Enables some logging meant for debugging

 ## Issuing queries